malaythakur/Subscription-Management-System/README.md

 # SubDub - Subscription Tracker API

-A comprehensive subscription management system built with Node.js, Express, and MongoDB.
+A subscription management system built with Node.js, Express, and MongoDB.
 Track your subscriptions, get renewal reminders, and manage your recurring payments efficiently.

 ## 🚀 Features